trunk-monorepo-vcs/vcs/client/readme.md

 # Client for VCS

-There is (in progress) client on lib-fuse
+There is (in progress) client on FUSE proxyfs